julian-prieto/battleship-game/README.md

 - Missed shots are represented in blue (as the ocean :))

 You can be a little cheater and check the enemy board with the button beneath the board.

+You can also save current game by pressing the SAVE GAME button.

 You lose if you surpass the max number attempts (for example, `50` failed attempts in `HARD mode`).